Tanimodori/viteburner/docs/guide/faq.md

 Unfortunately, you can't use bare `/` as an import alias for vite since vite internally use `/@fs/` and other alias so it will conflict.
 The `/src` is actually a alias.

+## How can I change the `NetscriptDefinitions.d.ts` path?

+1. Change the `dts` option in config, see [Server Options](../config/server-options.md).
+2. Change the `@ns` alias in `tsconfig.json`.
+3. Delete the exisiting dts file in disk.
+4. Modify `.gitignore` to ignore the new dts file.
+5. Rerun viteburner.

 ## Watch mode doesn't work

 If your terminal is a non-tty terminal (like Git Bash on Windows), keypress control may not work in watch mode.
 But the basic watch and other functionalities are working.